leedeen01/tp/docs/UserGuide.md

 **ClientNest** is a **desktop application designed to help financial advisors manage client relationships, stay organized, and follow up effectively**.
 It combines the speed and precision of a **Command Line Interface (CLI)** with the accessibility of a **Graphical User Interface (GUI)**, allowing users to navigate and execute tasks efficiently through typed commands or interactive elements.

-Whether you're adding new clients, planning engagement tasks, or tracking important milestones like birthdays and policy renewals, ClientNest helps you maintain meaningful connections and grow your client base with confidence.
+Whether you're adding new clients, planning engagement tasks, or tracking important data like Premiums and Birthdays, ClientNest helps you maintain meaningful connections and grow your client base with confidence.

 <!-- * Table of Contents -->
 ## Table of Contents